 NATIONAL ENGLISH TOFFEE DAY

-However, the British make toffee with only brown sugar, not white.
-And while they typically do not add nuts, they will add a layer off chocolate.
+There is one significant difference between British toffee and American toffee, however; the British make toffee with only brown sugar, not white.
+And while they typically do not add nuts, they will add a layer of chocolate.
 Don’t hesitate to try dark, milk or white chocolate with English toffee.
 All varieties add a different texture and flavor.